Chapter 2 Medieval Japan

 Toyotomi Hideyoshi (1537-1598) was the warlord who controlled the Sengoku period.
 He won battles against feudal lords across the state, unified Japan, became the new medieval king, and established the Toyotomi government.
 The capital was Osaka.
 It was the beginning of the Momoyama period (1585-1603).
 This was a short, but important period, for medieval Japan.

 Hideyoshi had given the ancient king the coup de grace.
 Hideyoshi effectively ruled Japan, although formally he followed the ancient king.
 It was to make the king a symbol of the state.Hideyoshi supported the ancient king financially, and allowed the royal family to continue their hereditary succession.
 In return, he stripped the ancient king of all real power, confined him to the ancient king's palace in Kyoto, and gave him only the duties of conferring official ranks, changing the name of the periods, and ceremonial duties of the dynasty.
 It was merely formal work.
-The ancient king had become a titular existence.
+The ancient kings lost their right to command their people and became a symbolic presence of the state.
 This was the state of ‘reigning but not ruling.’
 The ancient king lived in a world of learning, a condition that continued until the Meiji Restoration in the 19th century.

 Now, the symbolization of the ancient king is a wonder of the world that occurred only in Japan.
 This is because in world history, ancient kings were either murdered or self-ruining.
 The ancient king of the west Frankish kingdom self-destructed.
 This took place in the 10th century.
 And the ancient king of England was murdered in the 11th century in the Norman invasion of England.
 That is a famous historical event called the Norman Conquest.
 Then the Normans established the Norman dynasty in England.